pauldijou/pauldijou.github.com/_abstracts/elm-native-basics.md

 ## Let's go crazy

-Obviously, you can write code that bends the limitation of Elm.
+Obviously, you can write code that bends the limitations of Elm.
 All Elm functions are pure and without any side-effect.
 Among other things, it means that given the same arguments, a function will always return the same result.
 That's why `Math.random` is a `Task`, because it isn't pure.
 Using `Native`, you can make it synchronous.
 We will see the example just below but never do that in your project, I just want to show you that it is possible.

 {% highlight javascript %}
 // File: Native/HackMath.js